 Got leftover turkey???
 Don’t forget to save those bones and make our super popular, super comforting Homemade Turkey Soup!
 Another delicious way to use up your leftovers from Thanksgiving is this open face Hot Turkey Sandwich!

-We’re big fans of open-faced sandwiches with gravy around here.
-Roast beef or turkey right from the deli on toasted bread with brown gravy.
-This is the kind of dinner that I used to make when my wife was away or couldn’t be home for dinner.
+We’re big fans of open-faced sandwiches with gravy around here like this Kentucky Hot Brown sandwich!
+Even roast beef or turkey right from the deli on toasted white bread with brown gravy.
+This is the kind of meal that I used to make for the kids when my wife was away or wasn’t going to be home for dinner.

 How Do You Make A Kentucky Hot Brown?

-Looking For More Leftover Chicken or Turkey Recipes?
+Looking For More Leftover Turkey (Or Chicken!)
+Recipes?